 Step 6.
 The output of step 5 is presented to Rx2’s AMI_Init function and Rx2’s AMI_Init function is executed.

 Step 7a.
-Redriver: The simulation platform convolves impulse responses returned by Rx1’s AMI_Init in step 3 and by Rx2’s AMI_Init in step 6 to obtained the full channel impulse response and uses it to perform statistical simulation.
+Redriver: The simulation platform uses the impulse responses returned by Rx2’s AMI_Init in step 6 to obtained the full channel impulse response and uses it to perform statistical simulation.

 Step 7b.
 Retimer: The simulation platform uses the impulse responses returned by Rx1’s AMI_Init in step 3 to perform a statistical simulation of channel 1.
 The simulation platform uses the impulse responses returned by Rx2’s AMI_Init in step 6 to perform a statistical simulation of channel 2.